Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

+We clarify this conceptual link by directly comparing the matrix underlying the Product Space with the matrix used to calculate PCI.
+Recall that the adjacency matrix of the Product Space was defined in matrix form as

-of which $P(\text{$c$ specializes in $p$})$ is either $1$ (if $c$ does specialize in $p$) or $0$.
-We note that the construction for $\Phi$ and for $\hat{M}$ differ only by the normalization matrix $D^{-1}$; indeed, their formation as conditional probabilities show that the only difference is that $\hat{M}$ employs the term $P(c|p)$, which is equal to $M_{cp} = P(\text{$c$ specializes in $p$})$ normalized by a factor of $1/k_{c,0}$.
-It follows from all of the above that the Product Space arises from a special case of the derivation of the PCI eigenvector, in which $D$ is a multiple of the identity matrix
+with entries $\phi_{ij}$ understood as the conditional probability that a country specializes in $j$ given that it specializes in $i$ (or vice versa, whichever is smaller).
+We note that the matrix $\hat{M} = U^{-1}M^TD^{-1}M$, used as the adjacency matrix for the product-product similarity graph in calculating PCI, differs from $\Phi$ only by the normalization matrix $D^{-1}$.
+It follows that the Product Space arises from a special case of the derivation of the PCI eigenvector, in which $D$ is a multiple of the identity matrix